November 11th History, Trivia, and Fun Facts

 Veterans Day observance was at one time moved to the fourth Monday of October in order to allow for long weekends.
 However, after protests by veterans groups, it was moved back to November 11th in an effort to retain the importance of the holiday.

-The Tomb of the Unknowns was dedicated by US President Warren G. Harding at Arlington National Cemetery.
+US President Warren G. Harding dedicated the Tomb of the Unknowns at Arlington National Cemetery.

 At the Tomb of the Unknown Soldier, the guards take 21 steps.
 It references the twenty-one gun salute, which is the highest honor given any military or foreign dignitary.
 The rifle is always carried in the shoulder away from the tomb.
 The Tomb of the unknown soldier has been guarded every minute since July 2, 1937.

-The 21 gun salute is sometimes given by three soldiers, each shooting 7 times, or seven soldiers shooting 3 times.
+The 21-gun salute is sometimes given by three soldiers, each shooting seven times, or seven soldiers shooting three times.